Links Between Insulin Resistance and Diabetes/Obesity

 Other factors can decrease insulin resistance, such as maintaining an appropriate body weight, and exercise.
-One intervention study had overweight/obese Latino teenagers exercise strenuously for 12 weeks, and measured their responses.
+One intervention study had Latino teenagers with overweight/obesity exercise strenuously for 12 weeks, and measured their responses.
 They found changes in the activity of genes (gene expression, explained on the epigenetics page).
 These genes were associated with a variety of processes, including how insulin works, and surprisingly, type 1 diabetes.
 Those who responded most to the intervention had the most number of genes affected (Miranda et al. 2014).

 A review of human and animal evidence linking chemicals to insulin resistance show links between insulin resistance and numerous chemicals; most of the recent experimental studies show convincing results.
 The most convincing evidence so far is with phthalates and air pollutants, where data from human studies has been confirmed in animal studies.
 The next strongest evidence is for persistent organic pollutants and BPA.
 The authors of this review also outline future research steps and ways to more easily screen chemicals for their ability to cause insulin resistance (Hectors et al. 2013).
 To read an article about this review, see Toxicity testing from the bottom up: proposed protocol for screening pollutants linked to insulin resistance, published in Environmental Health Perspectives (Potera 2013).
 Additional reviews also link endocrine disrupting chemicals to insulin resistance (e.g., Vanni et al. 2020).